nickpoison/tsa5/textRcode.md

 lag = stats::lag

 ```
-before analyzing time series data. &#128534; (If you are wondering how it is possible to corrupt a base package, you are not alone.
-If you're wondering how the tidyverse coders didn't know "filter" and "lag" were important in signal processing and have been since the turn of the 20th century, you are not alone.
-Anyway, you are not alone. &#128125;)
+before analyzing time series data.  &#128534; If you are wondering how it is possible to corrupt a base package, you are not alone.

 <br/><br/>